 Protect Your Home – Dry air can be damaging to many things in your home.
-Anything made from wood, such as flooring, cabinets, and furniture can crack and dry out due to low humidity levels.
+Items made from wood, such as flooring, cabinets, and furniture can crack and dry out due to low humidity levels.
 Over time, this can lead to expensive repair or replacement costs.
 Antiques and collectibles can also be damaged due to dry air.
 And the static electricity can be an annoying effect of lack of humidity.
 A whole-house humidifier can keep these issues at bay with consistent levels of moisture throughout your home.

 Save Money – Think of a summer day, one that is dry (low humidity) and one that is humid.
 Even at the same temperature, humid summer days always feel warmer.
 The same can be said for the relative humidity inside your home.
 When a house has optimal relative humidity, many find that they can turn their thermostat down.
 Spaces feel warmer with lower temperatures, saving big on monthly energy bills.
 This cost savings can pay for a home humidifier in very little time.

 All these benefits make considering a whole-house humidifier a great idea.
 Portable humidifiers can only provide humidity in small spaces and require daily maintenance and constant cleaning.
 Whole-house humidifiers piggyback on your HVAC system and connect directly to your water lines.
 They work effortlessly to humidify your home, circulating through the HVAC airflow system.
 Moisture is distributed evenly to all living spaces.
 In addition, very little energy is required to run a home humidifier, and they require minimal maintenance.